Newcastle Kwazulu-natal, South Africa Travel Guide

 No prominent or unique geological features exist directly in Newcastle that serve as major tourist attractions.

-Ntshingwayo Dam (formerly Chelmsford Dam) is the main water body for recreational activities.
-Newcastle is an inland city, so it has no ocean beaches.
+Ntshingwayo Dam (formerly Chelmsford Dam) is the main water body for leisure activities.
+Newcastle is a landlocked city, so it has no ocean beaches.

-Always have adequate water, wear appropriate sun protection (hat, sunscreen), and inform someone of your route if you plan an extended outdoor activity, even a leisurely walk around the dam.
+Always carry plenty of h2o, wear appropriate sun protection (hat, sunscreen), and inform someone of your route if you plan an extended outdoor activity, even a leisurely walk around the dam.

 Utrecht: A historic town approximately 50 kilometers east of Newcastle.
-Utrecht boasts well-preserved Victorian-style buildings, an unique history (it used to be once an independent republic), and a small fort.
+Utrecht boasts well-preserved Victorian architecture, an unique history (it was once an independent republic), and a small fort.

 Seek out smaller, unpretentious local eateries in the CBD or residential areas that have real KwaZulu-Natal Indian cuisine.